hashids/.github/profile/README.md

 ### Has every existing language been upgraded to the new algorithm?

 No. Upgrading repos is an on-going process.
 You can see the progress [here](https://github.com/orgs/sqids/repositories).
-If you'd like to [contribute to a new language or an existing repository](https://github.com/sqids/sqids-spec#-porting-to-a-new-language), please reach out to one of the maintainers.
+You can also help by [contributing](https://sqids.org/faq#contribute).

 ### When can I start using Sqids?

 Now.
-Some implementations have already been published.
+Most implementations have already been published.

-### What's next?

-- [x] Redirect `hashids.org` to `sqids.org`
-- [ ] New [language repos](https://github.com/orgs/sqids/repositories) are being worked on

 ### Where can I find more info?